 Rats are curious and extremely intelligent creatures.
 However, they often get something of a bad rap thanks to their propensity for spreading disease!
 However, despite this, rats often make fantastic pets.
-But what are some interesting facts about rats likely to broaden your mind on these creative critters?
-Let’s take a look at a full fact file.
+Let’s take a look at some fun facts about rats to help you change the way you see them.

 Rat teeth really are fascinating.
 Rats are well-known for being able to chew through just about anything, including tough metal!
 What’s most astounding, however, is the fact that a rat’s teeth never truly stop growing.
 They are thought to grow by up to five inches every year!